No. 5 South Carolina women knock off No. 2 Baylor 74-59

-ST. THOMAS, U.S. Virgin Islands (AP) — Freshman Aliyah Boston had a career-high 20 points and 13 rebounds, and No. 5 South Carolina pulled away in the fourth quarter to upset No. 2 Baylor 74-59 on Saturday at the Paradise Jam tournament.
+Freshman Aliyah Boston had a career-high 20 points and 13 rebounds, and No. 5 South Carolina pulled away in the fourth quarter to knock off the second-ranked Bears 74-59 on Saturday at the Paradise Jam tournament.

+Boston, who was born on St. Thomas, helped South Carolina (8-1) win the tournament’s Reef Division title and was chosen MVP.

+“I just think we needed a boost, and this is it,” Boston said, referring to the Gamecocks’ loss to No. 17 Indiana just 48 hours earlier.
+“We worked really hard, we practiced for it and we got what we wanted.”

-Tyasha Harris also had 20 points and Mikiah Herbert Harrigan added 13 for the Gamecocks (8-1), who won the tournament’s Reef Division title.
+Tyasha Harris also had 20 points and Mikiah Herbert Harrigan added 13 for South Carolina, which weathered several attempts by Baylor to take the lead in the second half.

+“We’re building a tough skin,” Gamecocks coach Dawn Staley said.
+“I thought our kids were resilient.
+We could’ve packed it in after losing to Indiana, thinking we couldn’t win the championship.
+But we went back to the drawing board.
+We practiced a little better, we prepped a little better, and put ourselves in position to win the championship.”

-NaLyssa Smith had 18 points and Te’a Cooper and Juicy Landrum added 10 apiece for the Bears (7-1), who had their 36-game winning streak snapped after top-ranked Oregon lost earlier Saturday.
+NaLyssa Smith had 18 points and 10 rebounds, and Te’a Cooper and Juicy Landrum added 10 points apiece for the Bears (7-1), who had their 36-game winning streak snapped after top-ranked Oregon lost earlier Saturday.

+“It’s hard to compete without your leader,” said Mulkey, referring to All-American forward Lauren Cox, sidelined with a stress fracture in her right foot since the first week of the season.

+“The fight was there; I’ve never questioned our fight.
+We just didn’t do things. … We’re just doing all we can until (Cox) comes back.
+It was a nip and tuck basketball game.
+We made some mental mistakes.
+You’ve got a bunch out there that are new, and you’ve got to keep coaching them.
+As long as the effort is there, you can live with it.
+But we will be better when Cox comes back.”

 The Bears trailed only 59-57 on Cooper’s 3-pointer with 5:57 left, but Herbert Harrigan and Boston each scored six points in South Carolina’s 15-2 run to end the game.